STAFF and HONORARY RESEARCH FELLOWS

 In addition to her research, Awatsaya has led capacity-building training workshops in Cambodia, Myanmar and Thailand.
 She took part, as a rodent specialist, in a World Heritage UNESCO project in upper Myanmar and for FFI in the limestone karst of eastern Myanmar.
 Currently, she is seconded to a ’Programme in Emerging Infectious Diseases’, which is based in Cambodia and is coordinated by the Duke-NUS Medical School, Singapore (further information).

-In 2019, she was awarded 'Outstanding Staff member of Prince of Songkla University (and Outstanding staff member for the Faculty of Science)' (further information).
+In 2019, she was awarded 'Outstanding Staff member of Prince of Songkla University (and Outstanding staff member for the Faculty of Science)' (further information) and has recently won a scholarship to study for her PhD in Japan.

-Iroro Tanshi, who is an honorary research fellow of the Institute, completed her early studies at the University of Benin, Nigeria, where she received her BSc (1st Class Honours) in 2008.
-For her Masters, she studied at Leeds University, UK and is currently based in Dr Tigga Kinston's laboratory in Texas Tech University, USA where she is undertaking her PhD.
+Dr Iroro Tanshi, who is an honorary research fellow of the Institute, completed her early studies at the University of Benin, Nigeria, where she received her BSc (1st Class Honours) in 2008.
+For her Masters, she studied at Leeds University, UK.
+She recently completely her PhD in Dr Tigga Kinston's laboratory in Texas Tech University, USA.

 Her research and conservation focus is on the rich diversity of bat species in some of the last remaining areas of primary forest in Nigeria, namely the two protected areas of Afi Mountain Wildlife Sanctuary and Cross River National Park, both in SE Nigeria.

-For her work in conserving the 'IUCN Vulnerable' Short tailed Roundleaf bat, Hipposideros curtus, she received in 2020 the highly prestigious international FFN Award (further information).
+For her work in conserving the 'IUCN Vulnerable' Short tailed Roundleaf bat, Hipposideros curtus, she received in 2020 the highly prestigious international FFN Award (further information) and in 2021 was awarded a Whitley Award (further information).

 Dr David Waldien is an honorary research fellow of the Institute.
-The Institute has worked with him for a number of years on initiatives in the Old World tropics, for example in Africa, where David planned and convened the first ever African Bat Conservation workshop and in Asia, where both David and the Institute were an integral part of SEABCRU (Southeast Asian Bat Conservation and Research Unit).
+The Institute has worked with Dave for a number of years on initiatives in the Old World tropics, for example in Africa, where he planned and convened the first ever African Bat Conservation workshop and in Asia, where both Dave and the Institute were an integral part of SEABCRU (Southeast Asian Bat Conservation and Research Unit).

-David's particular interests include working with indigenous people to ensure that conservation ensures mutual benefits for both wildlife and local communities; protecting rare, range restricted endangered species, such as the monkey-faced fruit bat of Papua New Guinea; and mentoring postgraduate students to ensure that the next generation of conservation leaders can help protect the world’s biosphere
+Dave's particular interests include working with indigenous people to ensure that conservation ensures mutual benefits for both wildlife and local communities; protecting rare, range restricted endangered species, such as the monkey-faced fruit bat of Papua New Guinea; and mentoring postgraduate students to ensure that the next generation of conservation leaders can help protect the world’s biosphere.

 Dr Parvathy Venugopal is an honorary research fellow of the Harrison Institute who recently completed her PhD at Bristol University.
 A Commonwealth Scholar, she completed both her BSc and MSc at the Forestry College of Kerala Agricultural University.
 In the latter degree, she specialised in wildlife studies.
 She won prestigious awards for the quality of her school work, BSc and MSc.
 Her PhD focused on aspects of Indian bat diversity and evolutionary history and, inter alia, included reference to many specimens held in the collections of the Harrison Institute.